Connect with us

 Stabilisation of road surfaces is a process that combines soil, cement, and water to produce a hard, durable paving material that can be used for the foundation or base of road and airport pavements.

-The expansion will see the firm begin production of Power Plus and Power Max that were previously produced at the Mombasa plant.
+The expansion will see the firm begin production of Power Plus and Power Max which were previously produced at the Mombasa plant.
 The Nairobi plant was only producing Tembo and Nguvu brands.

 Bamburi’s new products and capacity expansion come in the wake of anticipated demand credited to the rising investment in the construction sector.